 When I chose to leave professional baseball behind 18 years ago and start my 2nd life as a carpenter and contractor, I really had no idea what I was getting myself into, let alone any real idea of HOW to run my business.
 My only background in construction watching This old house and a handful of sod and sprinkler installation jobs I had as a teenager in, Glendale CA.

-Now, as a design build contractor for Jensen Hus in Boston, I still sometimes have NO IDEA how to run my business.
-The transition from player, (the guy doing it all) to Chief Micro Manager is a bitch.
-It’s a constant struggle, trying to figure out what to unlearn and then relearn in order to create a new paradigm for HOW to operate my business after almost 2 decades in the remodeling trades.
+Now, as a design build contractor for Jensen Hus in Natick MA, finding the right balance between the old carpenter in me and the business owner can be difficult at times.
+The transition from player, (the guy doing it all) to Chief Micro Manager is a constant struggle and trying to figure out what to unlearn and then relearn in order to create a new paradigm for HOW to operate my business.

 Starting out, I learned by doing

-I went into every single job I landed, having little to no idea, exactly HOW I was going to do it, but by diving in head first and then seeing and feeling and touching EVERYTHING around the project, I would always figure it out.
+When i started out, I approached every single job I landed, having little to no idea of exactly HOW I was going to do it, but by diving in head first and then seeing and feeling and touching EVERYTHING around the project, I would always figure it out.
 The best way to describe it, is that I would FEEL my way through it.
-That is how 99.9% of contractors start out BTW.
+That is how 99.9% of contractors start out and learn this business.

 The skill of FEELING your way through a project is essential for the contractor that self performs his work.
 This includes all the trades, from carpenters to plumbers.
 However, as we try to transition and grow out of self performing work, we stumble.
 We try to articulate the process from an arm’s length, as opposed from inside the job.
 When we are no longer in the middle of the work, we lose that critical connection between our senses and the task itself.
 It’s a visceral relationship between our deeper self and the work, along with our intellect.
 Similar to when I stood in a batter’s box and reacted to: the situation, the pitcher, the score or the countless other stimuli happening all at once during that moment.
 It would be impossible to direct someone else to stand in the box as a proxy and do exactly what I would do.
 No matter how skillful the substitute, the result will be different 100% of the time, compared to that of doing it myself.